Search-Based Software Engineering and AI Foundation Models: Current Landscape and Future Roadmap: SBSE for FMs

 In this section, we analyze the role of SBSE in improving SE artifacts generated with FMs.
 We begin with an overview of the current research landscape, followed by a discussion of open challenges and potential opportunities for future advancements.

-\subsection{Current Landscape}
+\subsubsection{Current Landscape}

+In the following, we explore recent research efforts on customizing and applying FMs to SE tasks and tackling the associated FM challenges.

-FMs are increasingly being integrated into various phases of the SE lifecycle, significantly transforming how SE activities are performed~\cite{li2025sefms,llmsForSEZhang2023arxiv}.
+\paragraph{Customizing and Applying FMs to SE Tasks.} FMs are increasingly being integrated into various phases of the SE lifecycle, significantly transforming how SE activities are performed~\cite{li2025sefms,llmsForSEZhang2023arxiv}.
 This integration has led to the development of FMs tailored for specialized SE tasks, enabling more efficient and intelligent automation throughout the lifecycle.
 Prominent examples include LLMs tailored for various coding tasks, such as CodeX~\cite{chen2021evaluatingllms} designed for code generation and CodeGen~\cite{nijkamp2023codegen} for program synthesis.
 In addition to code generation, LLMs have also been used in software testing to automatically generate test cases, significantly improving the efficiency of testing processes~\cite{fan2023large}.
 For debugging, LLMs have demonstrated usefulness for tasks such as fault localization, where they assist in identifying the root cause of software failures~\cite{wu2023llmfault,YangICSE24,LiuQRS24}.
 Furthermore, these models have been used to reproduce software bugs by interpreting bug reports and generating the corresponding scenarios using advanced prompting techniques~\cite{kang2024evaluating}.

-As LLMs are increasingly used for various SE tasks, there are also several challenges.
+\paragraph{FM Challenges in SE.} As LLMs are increasingly used for various SE tasks, there are also several challenges.
 For the code and test cases generated using LLMs, evaluating their correctness is a key challenge~\cite{chen2021evaluatingllms,nijkamp2023codegen}.
 In addition, since FMs (including LLMs) are trained using open-source code and datasets, they often suffer from a lack of diversity, which is necessary for tasks such as fault localization and program synthesis~\cite{wu2023llmfault}.
 Another challenge is that FMs have no direct control over the execution environments of code and tests, thereby limiting their ability to support activities such as bug reproduction~\cite{kang2024evaluating}.
 To address these challenges, the SBSE community has begun to apply search optimization techniques to the SE artifacts generated with FMs.
-Recently, \citet{wang2025code} utilized SBSE to optimize LLM-generated code based on the given context.
-Similarly, \citet{lijzenga2025leveraging} applied SBSE to generate code patches to repair programs generated by coding LLMs.